 In-App Message Text

-If you choose to combine a Push Notification and In-App Message, an In-App Message Text section appears below the message truncation indicator.
-By default, the In-App Message's alert text is the same as the Push Notification text.
-If you'd prefer to use a different message, select the radio button for Write alternative, and enter your text in the box that appears below.
+If you choose to combine a push notification and in-app message, an In-App Message Text section appears below the message truncation indicator.
+By default, the in-app message's alert text is the same as the push notification text.
+If you'd prefer to use a different message, select Write Alternative and enter your text.

 When you combine SMS, Email, or Open Channels with additional platforms, the content is configured on separate tabs.
 Web push notifications are configured as the push notification on the App tab.